W1ndrunn3rr/W1ndrunn3rr/README.md

 # Welcome to My GitHub Profile!
 ## About Me
 Hello!
-I'm a robotics student who is currently diving into the world of web development.
-My journey started with robotics and embedded systems, but I'm now expanding my skills into front-end development with JavaScript, TypeScript, and React.
-This GitHub profile is a place where I share my projects, experiments, and learning experiences as I grow my knowledge in both robotics and web development.
+I'm a robotics student who is currently diving into the world of deep learning.
+My journey started with robotics and supervised learning , but I'm now expanding my skills into deep learning with Tensorflow and Pytorch.
+This GitHub profile is a place where I share my projects, experiments, and learning experiences as I grow my knowledge in both robotics and ML / AI.

 ## My Skills
-### Robotics and Machnine Learning
+### Robotics
-- Microcontrollers: Experience with STM, Arduino
+- Microcontrollers: Experience with STM32, Arduino
 - Programming Languages: Proficient in C, C++, and Python.
-- Frameworks : Scikit-Learn, Robot Operating System
+- Frameworks : Robot Operating System

-### Web Development
+### Machnine Learning
-- JavaScript : Building interactive and dynamic web applications
+- Tensorflow ad PyTorch - for deep learning
-- TypeScirpt : Writing type-safe JavaScript code for better maintainability.
+- spaCy - for natural language processing
-- React : Developing modern web applications with a focus on component-based architecture.
+- openCV - for computer vision projects

 ## Learning Goals :
 I am constantly learning and looking to expand my knowledge in the following areas:
-- Advanced JavaScript and TypeScript concepts
+- Deep learning techniques with neural networks
-- Deepening my understanding of React and its ecosystem (Redux, React Router, etc..)
+- Reinforcment learning
-- Exploring backend development with Node.js and Express
+- ML Ops
-- Exploring more frontend technology
+-

 ## How to Reach Me :
 Feel free to connect with me: